-Learn all about beautiful, summer-blooming Shasta Daisies in this gardener's guide with a plant profile.
+Learn all about your beautiful, summer-blooming Shasta daisy plants in this gardener's guide with a plant profile.

 Without a doubt, Shasta daisies are one of the most popular flowers on the planet.

 And that is saying a lot when you consider family members include Purple coneflower, Gerbera daisies, and English daisies.

 A perennial summer favorite, these cottage garden flowers will bloom profusely throughout most of the summer, attract tons of pollinators, and require very little maintenance.

 In our shasta daisy plant profile below, you'll learn what sets these daisies apart from their numerous family members.

 To prolong the life of your Shasta daisies throughout the summer months (maybe even into the fall), you need to deadhead them at the right time using the proper tools (see below for when to do this).

 These pruning shears we are recommending are best for any plant material that measures up to an inch in diameter and the ones we've been using for years.
 Perfect for your daisies!